Rebabit/travel-copilot-recommendation-system/README.md

 ## Introduction

-This is a travel recommendation system based on Yelp.
-Based on the cities and dates selected by the user, personalized attractions, hotels and restaurants are recommended.
-The models used by the recommendation algorithm are SVD and Light-GCN.
-And use pywebio to implement web UI and user interaction.
+A travel recommendation system that uses matrix factorization and lightGCN to generate personalized travel plans based on user preferences and historical data from the Yelp Academic dataset.
+The system employs three different recommendation models for attractions, hotels, and restaurants, respectively, to optimize the travel plan for efficiency and accuracy.The system also features a user-friendly graphical interface developed using PyWebIO.
+This repository contains the source code and documentation for Travel Copilot.

 ## Display of results